Taking Precautions: Do VPNs protect you from hackers?

 - The last option is the mobile VPN, which offers secure data encryption for cell phone users who use their phones for work or handle sensitive information daily.
 It also helps protect your data when using public hotspots, so you’re not at risk of compromising your private information by an unsecure network connection.

 Using a VPN can help protect you from cyber-attacks and malicious hackers by providing another layer of security to your computer system.
+Find out the four key VPN features for protection

 When it comes to security, one of the best defenses you can have on the internet is a VPN.
 Here are some of the benefits of using a VPN for security.